A PARENT’S GUIDE TO OUR SCHOOL

 All students at Oak Tree School will have an Education, Health and Care Plan or will be under assessment towards a plan.
 These documents outline the needs of your child and recommend the provision, resources, approaches and multi-agency involvement required to meet those needs.
 The overall objectives of the Education, Health and Care Plan are broken down into smaller targets on the young person’s student passport.
 These passports are reviewed every half term by your child’s form tutor.
 Targets are set and the progress made is reviewed.
 All subject staff who teach your child are working on enabling your child to meet their passport targets.

 We also set and review subject targets each term that outline specific subject based targets for your child to work on.
-These targets are linked to National Curriculum levels or GCSE grades.
 Staff at Oak Tree School will inform your child exactly what they need to do next to improve and make progress.
 This will be done with regular, accurate and targeted feedback either verbally or written.
 Staff will write termly reports for parents and carers and will contact parents on a daily basis if requested.
 Annual Review meetings and Parent Consultation evenings are held once a year providing more feedback on the child’s progress towards the targets set.

 What support will there be for my young person’s overall well-being?